Voice over work: how to get started

 - They become “flat.”
 Suddenly, there’s zero emotion in their voice!
 All the sentences end on the same inflection and have this monotone, “sing-song” quality.

 - They try too hard.
 They over enunciate all their words and try to imitate those old school radio announcers they grew up listening to.
-In radio, we used to call this a “puke-talker.”
+In radio, we used to call this particular kind of aspiring voice actor a “puke-talker.”
 Sorry for the graphic imagery there, but it really is the best way I can describe it!